marcguery/varif/README.md

 Since `varif` does not consider bases from a mutation if they reach the upstream sequence (before the first codon), a longer mutated CDS starting before the initial first codon could be missed.

 Similarly, the end of the mutated CDS is not precisely determined but estimated by the addition of enough bases to reach at least the initial CDS size or a multiple of 3.

+## Mutation overlapping CDS and introns

+if an INDEL includes the edge between a CDS and an intron, the resulting protein could include false codons from the intronic regions as for now no mutated base within an intronic region are removed.

 # Examples